Sispheor/piclodio3/README.md

 docker-compose up -d
 ```

-Then access the UI via you web broswer with the IP of your host (type `ip a` to get it).
+Then access the UI via your web browser with the IP of your host (type `ip a` to get it).
 E.g: "http://192.168.0.22/"

 ### Development env